-This report presents analyses of the internet related questions in order to identify the who, what, where, why and how of digital inclusion and exclusion across Wales.
+Analyses of the internet related questions in order to identify the who, what, where, why and how of digital inclusion and exclusion across Wales for April 2012 to March 2013.

 - 73% of Welsh households have access to the internet, up from 70% in 2012.